 Can we trust the markets?

 Large banks and institutional investors have substantial power inherent in their market hegemony.
 They have been accused of influencing foreign exchange prices, commodities and even interest rates, with varying degrees of legal success and redress.
 For retail investors with long-term assets, the impact should be relatively immaterial if the forces of demand and supply move the value in a rational direction.
 But it doesn’t garner trust in institutions to know that exchange rates or lending rates can be dishonestly exploited.
+But does the galvanisation of a group, in this case on social media, actually constitute manipulation?
+The shares were available to buy and the investors chose to act on the advice of an internet forum and make the trade.
+The fact that a lot of them did so, and it pushed the prices up, could be seen as a show of force but not necessarily manipulation.
+Short sharp spikes in silver prices as evidenced in January, shouldn’t ultimately affect a balanced long-term portfolio.

 Physical metals can’t decline to zero